WWE LFG, WWE Rivals, and WWE's Greatest Moments ratings on A&E - Pro Wrestling Dot Net

 By Jason Powell, ProWrestling.net Editor (@prowrestlingnet)

--WWE’s Greatest Moments averaged 232,000 viewers and a 0.03 rating.
-[The ratings for all three shows were listed by ProgrammingInsider.com]
+-WWE’s Greatest Moments on the first decade of Smackdown averaged 153,000 viewers and a 0.05 rating.

 Be the first to comment